mitrefccace/userver/README.md

 # ACE USERVER Project

-USERVER is a server that provides a RESTful Web Service API to the ACE database for user information.
+The ACE USERVER is a server that provides a RESTful Web Service API to the ACE database for user information.

-#### Note: Data in this README are fake.
-Data are included here for documentation purposes only.
+#### Note: Data in this README is fake.
+Data included here is for documentation purposes only.

 ### SSL Configuration